Vannevelj/SharpSource/docs/SS026-ExceptionThrownFromEqualityOperator.md

 ---

-An exception is thrown from an equality operator
+An exception is thrown from an equality operator.
+This does not trigger for `NotImplementedException` and `NotSupportedException`.

 ---